Collective unconscious

-In psychology, the collective unconsciousness (kollektives Unbewusstes) is a term coined by Carl Jung, which is the belief that the unconscious mind comprises the instincts of Jungian archetypes—innate symbols understood from birth in all humans.
+In psychology, the collective unconsciousness (kollektives Unbewusstes) is a term coined by Carl Jung, referring to the belief that the unconscious mind comprises the instincts of Jungian archetypes—innate symbols understood from birth in all humans.
 Jung considered the collective unconscious to underpin and surround the unconscious mind, distinguishing it from the personal unconscious of Freudian psychoanalysis.
 He believed that the concept of the collective unconscious helps to explain why similar themes occur in mythologies around the world.
 He argued that the collective unconscious had a profound influence on the lives of individuals, who lived out its symbols and clothed them in meaning through their experiences.
 The psychotherapeutic practice of analytical psychology revolves around examining the patient's relationship to the collective unconscious.

 Psychiatrist and Jungian analyst Lionel Corbett argues that the contemporary terms "autonomous psyche" or "objective psyche" are more commonly used in the practice of depth psychology rather than the traditional term of the "collective unconscious".
 Critics of the collective unconscious concept have called it unscientific and fatalistic, or otherwise very difficult to test scientifically (due to the mystical aspect of the collective unconscious).
 Proponents suggest that it is borne out by findings of psychology, neuroscience, and anthropology.